tothantonio/pathfinding-visualizer/README.md

 `horizontalDivision.ts`
 This file contains the horizontalDivision function, which is part of the recursive division maze generation algorithm.
 It creates a horizontal wall with a passage and then recursively divides the remaining sections.

+`runPathFindingAlgorithm.ts`
+This file defines the runPathFindingAlgorithm function, which takes an algorithm type, grid, start tile, and end tile as input.
+It uses a switch statement to determine which pathfinding algorithm to run.
+Currently, it only supports BFS and defaults to BFS if no matching algorithm is found.

+`isInQueue.ts`
+This file defines the isInQueue function, which checks if a given tile is present in a queue.
+It iterates through the queue and uses the isEqual helper function to compare tiles.

+`getUntraversedNeighbors.ts`
+This file defines the getUntraversedNeighbors function, which returns the untraversed neighbors of a given tile in the grid.
+It checks the tiles in the four possible directions (up, down, left, right) and filters out the traversed ones.

+`bfs.ts`
+This file defines the bfs function, which implements the Breadth-First Search (BFS) algorithm.
+It initializes the start tile, processes each tile in the queue, and explores its untraversed neighbors.
+It also constructs the path from the end tile back to the start tile.

+Nav.tsx
+This file defines the Nav component, which includes the UI elements for selecting a maze and pathfinding algorithm, and a play button to run the visualizer.
+It includes handlers for generating a maze and running the pathfinding algorithm, logging the traversed tiles and path to the console.